Tutorial Hyperledger Fabric SDK Go: How to build your first app?

 make

-.
 Since we have two peers, the SDK sends its request to the two directly and if it receives a different answer (which is quite possible because it’s an asynchronous system) then it returns this error.
-The best thing to do in these cases and start over again.
+The best thing to do in these cases is to start over again.

 6. Make this in a web application